TheMaughan/Portfolio/README.md

 ### AutoCAD Project:

-This project was completed back in December 2020
+This project was completed December 2020

 The project is a structural, architectual, and a siteplan draft design for a lakehouse.
 The project is not intended to be used for any actual building.
-The project was made while learning 2D drafting tools in AutoCAD.
+The project was originally made for the purpose of learning the 2D drafting tools in AutoCAD.

-The design for the lake house is originally from Autodesk's AutoCAD-2020 textbook, with my own creative designs and details added.
+The model for the lake house was originally from Autodesk's AutoCAD-2020 textbook, I added my own customizations while drafting my own version of AutoCAD's lakehouse.

 [AudoCAD-2020 textbook](https://www.amazon.com/Residential-Design-Using-AutoCAD-2020/dp/1630572586/ref=sr_1_7?dchild=1&hvadid=78134157793646&hvbmt=bb&hvdev=c&hvqmt=p&keywords=autocad+2020&qid=1611963312&sr=8-7&tag=mh0b-20)